Dog Bladder Cancer Supplements

 Testing for bladder cancer may include:

-The diagnosis of TCC requires a tissue biopsy.
-The sample can be obtained by a urinary catheter, cystoscopy (fiberoptic scope) or surgery.
-Complete diagnostic testing can help your vet or veterinary oncologist determine what treatment options may be helpful for your dog.
+Complete diagnostic testing can help your vet or veterinary oncologist determine what treatment options may be helpful for your pet.

 - Urine sediment cytology & bladder tumor antigen testing